 You can usually find a PDF version for download via the Adobe Help page

-– it’s generally at the top right of the window.
+– it’s generally at the top left of the window.

 Q: When and from where can we download the trial version?